nabilthecoder/Lu-Bus-Reservation-Program/README.md

 # LuBusReservation
-This a project about bus reservation.
-Where we solved issues related bus reservation of leading university.
+This project is about seat reservation for bus.
+Where we solved issues related seat reservation of bus in leading university.